eric1357a/SOS/README.md

   - Brief description (1 or 2 pages only) on good design of application
   - Conclusions

-3. Demonstrate your assignment or fail this module.
+3. Demo your assignment or fail this module.

 # References